|

 113. ophthalmologist

-a medical doctor specializing in the diagnosis and treatment of diseases of the eye
+a doctor who diagnoses and treats diseases of the eye

 114. ophthalmoscopy